kartik16052002/IPL-data-set-analytics/README.md

 Initialize virtualenv.

-Download the packages/libraries from requirements.txt
+Download the packages/libraries from requirement.